Indian VideshinisEuropean Women in India

 About the Author – Ian H. Magedera

-Ian H. Magedera is senior lecturer of modern languages and cultures at the University of Liverpool, United Kingdom.
+Ian H. Magedera is Senior Lecturer in French Studies in the Department of Modern Languages and Cultures in the University of Liverpool, United Kingdom.

 Buy your copy of the book here